West Nile Virus

 Any standing water that has the potential to breed mosquitoes is the responsibility of the property owner or governing municipality, meaning they must provide all WNV monitoring and control activities on their property.
 This applies to all cities, parks, special districts and private property in the county.

-It is important to realize that West Nile virus can be debilitating and life threatening.
+It is important to realize that WNV can be debilitating and life-threatening.
 Your backyard or patio is not a "safe zone."
 Even a quick trip to the trash, barbecue or garden allows time for an infected mosquito to bite.
 Everyone should take precautions to avoid mosquito bites.

-See our Prevent Animal-Borne Disease brochure for more information; or call the Jefferson County Public Health Zoonosis Program at 303-271-5730 or the Jefferson County Environmental Health Services office at 303-232-6301.
+See our Prevent Animal-Borne Disease brochure (PDF) for more information, or call the Jefferson County Public Health Zoonosis Program at 303-271-5730 or the Jefferson County Environmental Health Services office at 303-232-6301.